krmgns/uuid/README.md

     [$base, $ext] = explode('.', $image);

     try {
-        // Since we've created an image file with DateUuid,
+        // Since we've created an image file name with DateUuid,
-        // we're expecting the incoming $image to be valid.
+        // here we're expecting the incoming $image to be valid.
         $uuid = new DateUuid($base);

         // Eg: 2023/11/12